SteveBarnett/Remixing/_thinking/my-philosophy.md

 > Concepts are a map, not the territory.

-- Things are empty, aggregates, exist only by convention.
+- All phenomena are empty, aggregates, exist only by convention.
 - Layers, divisions, states, stages, are all creations of reality, not descriptions of Reality.
 	- What we call things depends on the range of the observer.
 	- In particular: opposites reveal, create, support, define each other.